I invite you to travel with me, into the land of the little mice.

 The pictures were drawn by Fanny Cihlar/Rinne.

 Fanny also masters her life with much courage and strength and still remains a considerate and friendly person.
 She was a legit superstar in the field hockey world and captain of the German team.
 She participated in four Olympic games, winning a gold medal in Athens in 2004.
 She has always loved fables as a child and was proud to draw the pictures to each story.
+As said, success and friendliness must not be contrasts.

 I must admit that my stories aren’t the newest trend.
 They are neither comical nor are they magical.
 They are just touching and want to arouse the old values in the hearts of the children.
 I wish you much pleasure and joy with my little mice and hope their stories can evoke a memory in a certain situation and bring a bit more friendliness into our busy world.